 The police arrived and drew their guns at the show, ordering New Jack to get on the ground and drop his knife.
-Even though Lane had taken the brunt of the damage, New Jack had cut his arm during the butchering, so both were taken to the hospital.
+Even though Lane had taken the brunt of the damage, New Jack had lacerated his arm during the butchering, so both were taken to the hospital.

-New Jack looked at the doctor and could only say, "It’s wrestling, you wouldn’t understand.
+New Jack looked at the doctor and could only calmly say, "It’s wrestling, you wouldn’t understand.
 You would have to see what we do!"

 The Danbury Fall – Vic Grimes and New Jack in ECW

 An essential part of New Jack’s repertoire was diving 20-30 feet off balconies and lighting towers onto his opponent, even for non-televised matches.
 His record jump is from 34 feet, but he snapped his leg like a dry twig when landing.

 "I thought it was funny to get on top of the house," he says.
 "She’d drive up into the driveway, and I’d dive off the top of the house right in front of her car.
-She’d get out and beat the shit out of me."
+She’d get out and beat the s*** out of me."

-It saw both New Jack and Vic Grimes teetering on top of a scaffold where both were supposed to take the fall together and land onto strategically placed tables on the concrete below.
+It saw both New Jack and Vic Grimes teetering on top of a scaffold where both were supposed to take the perilous fall together and land on strategically placed tables on the concrete below.

 New Jack tells how it went: